 13.)
 Moraine Lake

-Moraine Lake is a glacially-fed lake located about 14km outside of Lake Louise Village (yes, I know this is another Banff spot but it’s totally worth a mention).
+Moraine Lake is a glacially-fed lake located about 14km outside of Lake Louise Village (yes, I know this is another Banff spot, but it’s totally worth a mention).

 It is (rather ideally, I might add) located in the Valley of the Ten Peaks at an elevation of 6,183 feet!

-More rugged and remote than its well-known sister Lake Louise, the hike there takes you down a narrow winding path that offers dazzling views of the imposing peaks.
+More rugged and remote than its well-known sister Lake Louise, the hike there takes you down a narrow, winding path that offers dazzling views of the imposing peaks.
 It’s stunning.

 14.)
 Maligne Canyon

-Maligne Canyon is impressive to see at any time of the year but when it gets really special is in the middle of winter where the Canyon freezes over which not only allows you to walk through it and explore it properly but also filled the canyon with frozen waterfalls.
+Maligne Canyon is impressive to see at any time of the year, but it gets really special in the middle of winter when the Canyon freezes over, which not only allows you to walk through it and explore it properly but also fills the canyon with frozen waterfalls.
+We loved it, even in the freezing cold!

 Read more: How to hike in Maligne Canyon